Rejected By A Safety School? Here Are Some Reasons Why

 While most will be preoccupied with whether or not they’ll get into their dream school, many will be shocked to receive something completely unexpected: a rejection from a safety school — a school assumed to be easy to get into.

 If you’ve been rejected by a safety school, you may be feeling completely devastated and wondering how this could possibly have happened.
-Here are three reasons that might help explain what may have gone wrong:
+Here are some reasons that might help explain what may have gone wrong.

 While grades and test scores aren’t everything, they make up two of the most important parts of your application.
 Your stats should be at least better than the top 25% of the previously admitted class before considering a school to be a safety.
 Many aren’t aware that a lot of helpful data about the previously accepted class at colleges across the country is publicly available.